CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/pycharm/use_pycharm.md

 === "Docker (Pycharm Community)"

-    Pycharm community does not have support for managing docker containers, therefor you will have to run your containers using shell.
+    Pycharm Community does not have support for managing Docker containers, therefore you will have to run your containers using a `shell`.

     In a new terminal on the VM, run the following commands:
     ```shell